beccabunny/ES-Restock/README.md

 # ES-Restock
-A visual mod that improves the look of many vanilla human outfits, either greatly detailing the original model or using a completely new one
+A visual mod that improves the look of many vanilla human outfits, either greatly detailing the original model or using a completely new one.
+Currently including 12 new sprites!